manuelbcr/parallel_systems/assignment_05/readme.md

 	2. provide a function for computing forces and moving particles
 	3. move particles in a time loop for a given number of steps
 - Measure the execution time for various problem sizes.
 What can you observe?
+The measurements can be obtained from the spreadsheet: measurements.xslx It can be seen that the number of particles impacts the execution time quadratic, so doubling the problem size leadds to a 4 times longer execution time.
+This is as expected because it is checked all particles with each other = N*N checks.
 - Add your best sequential wall time for 10000 particles and 1000 time steps into the comparison spreadsheet linked on Discord.

 ## Exercise 2